The team at Galloup Guitars includes some of the finest Luthiers in the world.

 Bryan changed the shop’s name to Galloup Guitars in 1986, and today Bryan is known as a leading expert in fretted instrument repair and restoration.
 His work has been well documented, and that has earned him an international reputation as a public speaker, lecturing on the history and advancements of Lutherie.
 He’s contributed extensively to major publications and currently is one of the co-columnists for Premier Guitar Magazine’s Acoustic Soundboard.

 The Galloup repair and restoration department is currently co-managed by seasoned veteran and Galloup School Graduate, Andy Kirby, who ran his own successful repair business for years.
-Andy understands what players want, in part because he himself is an active and touring musician.
-This gives him insights that other technicians overlook.
+Andy understands what players want, in part because he is a multi-instrumentalist who is an active and touring musician himself.
+This gives him insights that can be overlooked by other technicians.
 Andy and Bryan work side-by-side to ensure that Galloup customers get the quality service they have come to expect.
 In the school, Andy teaches multiple repair lectures to the Journeyman students, as well as short-term and enrichment classes.

 Over the past thirty years, Bryan has performed every acoustic guitar repair possible (and some impossible)!
 For some of the toughest cases, Bryan developed new techniques and tools which have since become widely-used throughout the industry.
 From neck re-sets to damaged sound boards, Bryan’s bench has seen it all.

 Bryan has long been considered the first-choice repairman to restore damaged vintage electric guitars.
 Whether it’s repairing a broken peghead or precision setup, Galloup Guitars meets only the highest standards.
 Bass players will be glad to hear that Bryan has been a bassist for 40 years.
 He truly understands this instrument’s unique issues and can make your bass play and sound right.